 We will require substantial additional financing to develop and commercialize our product candidates and implement our operating plans.
-If we fail to obtain additional financing or cannot obtain financing at the levels we require, we may be delayed in our plans or unable to complete the development and commercialization of our product candidates.
+We have also identified conditions that raise substantial doubt about our ability to continue as a going concern.
+If we fail to obtain additional financing or cannot obtain financing at the levels we require, we may be forced to delay, reduce or discontinue our plans and operations or unable to complete the development and commercialization of our product candidates.

 Our operations have consumed substantial amounts of cash since inception.
-We expect to continue to spend substantial amounts to continue the preclinical and clinical development of our product candidates, including our DesCAARTesTM trial, our MusCAARTesTM trial, our RESETTM trials, and our research and development, preclinical studies and clinical trials for any future product candidates, to seek regulatory approvals for our product candidates, to enable commercial production of our products, if licensed, and to initiate and complete registration trials for multiple products.
-As of June 30, 2024, we had \$203.2 million of cash, cash equivalents and investments.
-Since our initial public offering, we have generated cash from public offerings of our common stock and pre-funded warrants to purchase our common stock resulting in aggregate net proceeds of approximately \$280 million.
-While we currently expect our existing cash, cash equivalents and short-term investments to be sufficient to fund our operations into the first half of 2026, which includes initial clinical data on efficacy endpoints and tolerability from the initial CABA-201 treated patients in the RESETTM clinical trials, we expect to require significant additional financing to complete these clinical trials and any future clinical trials of these and our other product candidates.
+We expect to continue to spend substantial amounts to continue the preclinical and clinical development of our product candidates, including our MusCAARTesTM trial and our RESETTM trials, and our research and development, preclinical studies and clinical trials for any future product candidates, to seek regulatory approvals for our product candidates, to enable commercial production of our products, if licensed, and to initiate and complete registration trials for multiple products.
+As of March 31, 2025, we had \$131.8 million of cash and cash equivalents.
+Since our initial public offering, we have generated cash from public offerings of our common stock and pre-funded warrants to purchase our common stock resulting in aggregate net proceeds of approximately \$280.0 million.
+While we currently expect our existing cash and cash equivalents to be sufficient to fund our operations into the first half of 2026 which includes initial clinical data on efficacy endpoints and tolerability from the initial rese-cel treated patients in the RESETTM clinical trials, we expect to require significant additional financing to complete these clinical trials and any future clinical trials of these and our other product candidates.
 Further, if marketing approval is received, we will require significant additional amounts of cash to launch and commercialize our product candidates.
 However, we have based this estimate on assumptions that may prove to be wrong.
 Additionally, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
-We may require substantial additional capital for the further development and commercialization of our product candidates, including funding our internal manufacturing capabilities, and may need to raise additional funds s
+We may require substantial additional capital for the further development and commercialization of our product candidates, including funding our internal manufacturing capabilities, and may need to raise additional funds sooner if we choose to expand more rapidly than we presently anticipate.
+Because the length of time and activities associated with development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
+Our future funding requirements, both near- and long-term, will depend on many factors, including, but not limited to: